arimelody/impact-meme-generator/README.md

 welcome to the beginning of it all!

-first off, you're likely to notice the control panel at the bottom-left of the screen. this one!
+you're likely to notice the control panel at the bottom-left of the screen. this one!

 ![control panel](/guide/controls.png)